I endeavour to create each sculpture as "1 of 1" , a unique piece of art that captures the spirit and movement of the

 Instead of pursuing art, my favourite subject at school, I became a Registered Nurse and worked patient wards for many years.

 When I emigrated from the UK to New Zealand over ten years ago with my son Kalon and husband Jason I continued hospital, hospice and community nursing in and around Auckland.

 It was when we bought some land in Central Otago I got side tracked with some old chicken wire and made a goat to put on the gate post, that family and friends encouraged me to make more.

-What started as a hobby to maybe sell at local markets became very popular, commissions were requested and pieces sold at Eade Gallery.
+What started as a hobby to maybe sell at local markets became very popular, commissions were requested and initially pieces were sold at Eade Gallery.